The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 The following activities constitute patent administrative infringements:

 It is worth noting that, in Mexico, only actual infringement is actionable.
-The threat of infringement is not considered by the IPL.
+The threat of infringement is not considered by the FLPIP.

-The Bolar Exemption was incorporated not in the IP regime, but in the health regime.
+The Bolar Exemption was incorporated initially in the health regime.
 The Health Supplies Secondary Regulations (HSR) grant this protection to an application of a generic drug that is submitted during the last three years of a patent over an active ingredient, and to an application of a biosimilar drug that is submitted during the last eight years of a patent over the active ingredient.

-This is different to the Research Exemption found in the IPL, which stipulates that a patent shall not have effect against any third party who, in the private or academic field, and not for commercial purposes, engages in scientific or technological research for purely experimental, testing or teaching reasons.
+This is different from the Research Exemption found in the former industrial property regulation and maintained in the new FLPIP, which stipulates that a patent shall not have effect against any third party who, in the private or academic field, and not for commercial purposes, engages in scientific or technological research for purely experimental, testing or teaching reasons.

 Under the Mexican IP regime, compulsory and emergency licences are available.

-With regard to compulsory licences, the IPL provides that, three years after the date of the grant of the patent or four years from the filing of the application (whichever happens first), any person may apply for the grant of a compulsory licence to use the invention when it has not been used, unless there are justified reasons for not having used the invention.
+With regard to compulsory licences, the FLPIP provides that, three years after the date of the grant of the patent or four years from the filing of the application (whichever happens first), any person may apply for the grant of a compulsory licence to use the invention when it has not been used, unless there are justified reasons for not having used the invention.
+The importation of the patented product is considered as use.

-However, prior to granting the first compulsory licence, IMPI shall give the patent owner the opportunity to exploit the patent within a period of one year, counted from the date the compulsory licence request was notified.
-If the patent is not exploited after that year, there will be a hearing, and IMPI will decide whether to grant the compulsory licence.
-If it decides to do so, IMPI shall specify its duration, terms and scope as well as the royalties payable to the patent-holder.
+However, prior to granting the first compulsory licence, the IMPI shall give the patent-owner the opportunity to exploit the patent within a period of one year, counted from the date the compulsory licence request was notified.
+If the patent is not exploited after that year, there will be a hearing, and the IMPI will decide whether to grant the compulsory licence.
+If it decides to do so, the IMPI shall specify its duration, terms and scope, as well as the royalties payable to the patent-holder.

-With regard to emergency licences, the IPL provides that, for emergency reasons or national security, and for as long as the relevant situation continues, including serious diseases designated as such by the General Health Council, IMPI shall publish in the Federal Official Gazette a declaration whereby certain patents can be exploited by means of granting a public use licence.
+With regard to emergency licences, the FLPIP provides that, for emergency reasons or national security, and for as long as the relevant situation continues, including serious diseases designated as such by the General Health Council, the IMPI shall publish in the Federal Official Gazette a declaration whereby certain patents can be exploited by means of granting a public-use licence.
 This is for cases where, if such a declaration is not made, the production, supply or distribution of the patented product would be prevented, hindered or made more expensive for the public.

 In relation to important procedural considerations, the following points are worth noting:

-The patent infringement procedure is essentially composed of two stages: first, obtaining an infringement declaration through an administrative proceeding before IMPI, and then obtaining damages before a civil court.
+The patent infringement procedure is essentially composed of two stages: first, obtaining an infringement declaration through an administrative proceeding before the IMPI, and then obtaining damages directly with the IMPI or before a civil court.

 An invalidity defence is available in the Mexican IP regime if the patent being enforced was: granted in violation of the provisions on requirements and conditions for the grant of patents; granted in violation of the provisions of the law in force at the time the patent was granted; abandoned as an application during its prosecution; or granted by error or to someone not entitled to it.